Oregon Disabilities Hunting and Fishing Permit information

 The Oregon Disabilities Hunting and Fishing Permit is not a license or tag.
-Hunters must still obtain a hunting license and purchase appropriate tags.
+Hunters must still obtain a hunting and/or fishing license and purchase appropriate tags.

 1. Written certification from a licensed physician, physician assistant or certified nurse practitioner, that states that the applicant: